 A Note on Opioid Overdose

 Anyone, at any age or time, both new users and seasoned ones, can overdose on drugs.
 Opioids are especially dangerous and carry a very high potential for overdose.
-There are many .
+There are many causes of an overdose.
 In long-term users, it is often because they have developed a tolerance to a drug, and increase their dosage over time to achieve the same effects.
 They may feel they can handle taking more of the drug, when their body then decides it’s too much.
 However, this is not always the case.
 Sometimes, drugs are laced with very potent opioids like fentanyl, which can cause a person to overdose much more quickly, from much smaller amounts.

 A Relapsing Disease